zhouyuanzxcv/Hyperspectral/README.md

 If you find some of the code helpful, please cite the corresponding papers.

-Zhou, Y., Rangarajan, A. & Gader, P. D., A spatial compositional model for linear unmixing and endmember uncertainty estimation.
-IEEE Transactions on Image Processing, vol. 25, no. 12, pp. 5987-6002, 2016
+Zhou, Y., Rangarajan, A. & Gader, P. D., "A spatial compositional model for linear unmixing and endmember uncertainty estimation". *IEEE Transactions on Image Processing*, vol. 25, no. 12, pp. 5987-6002, 2016
 (http://ieeexplore.ieee.org/document/7592431/)

-Zhou, Y., Rangarajan, A. & Gader, P. D., A Gaussian mixture model representation of endmember variability in hyperspectral unmixing.
-IEEE Transactions on Image Processing, vol. 27, no. 5, pp. 2242-2256, 2018
+Zhou, Y., Rangarajan, A. & Gader, P. D., "A Gaussian mixture model representation of endmember variability in hyperspectral unmixing". *IEEE Transactions on Image Processing*, vol. 27, no. 5, pp. 2242-2256, 2018
 (http://ieeexplore.ieee.org/document/8264812/)

-Zhou, Y., Rangarajan, A. & Gader, P. D., An integrated approach to registration and fusion of hyperspectral and multispectral images, IEEE Transactions on Geoscience and Remote Sensing, vol. 58, no. 5, pp. 3020-3033, 2020
+Zhou, Y., Rangarajan, A. & Gader, P. D., "An integrated approach to registration and fusion of hyperspectral and multispectral images", *IEEE Transactions on Geoscience and Remote Sensing*, vol. 58, no. 5, pp. 3020-3033, 2020
 (https://ieeexplore.ieee.org/document/8897135)

-Zhou, Y., Wetherley, E. B. & Gader, P. D., Unmixing urban hyperspectral imagery using probability distributions to represent endmember variability, Remote Sensing of Environment, vol. 246, 2020
+Zhou, Y., Wetherley, E. B. & Gader, P. D., "Unmixing urban hyperspectral imagery using probability distributions to represent endmember variability", *Remote Sensing of Environment*, vol. 246, 2020
 (https://doi.org/10.1016/j.rse.2020.111857)

 #### Organization